al1brn/docgen/doc/treed-tree-treeiterator.md

 Iterator of a Tree

-This iterator iterates recursively on all the nodes in the <!Tree> in the order:
+This iterator iterates recursively on all the nodes in the [Tree](treed-tree-treeiterator.md#tree) in the order:
 - node
 - children